heurist-network/miner-release/README_NEW.md

 ## Introduction

-Welcome to the Heurist Miner, a cutting-edge tool for participating in the Heurist testnet mining program.
-Whether you're an experienced miner or new to the world of AI and cryptocurrency, this guide will help you get started on an exciting journey!
+Welcome to the Heurist Miner, the entrance to decentralized generative AI.
+Whether you have a high-end gaming PC with NVIDIA GPU or you're a datacenter owner ready to explor the world of AI and cryptocurrency, this guide will help you get started on an exciting journey!

 ### What is Heurist Miner? 🤔

-Heurist Miner is a revolutionary software that allows you to contribute your GPU's computing power to perform AI inference tasks on the Heurist network.
-By running this miner, you're not just earning rewards – you're also playing a crucial role in advancing decentralized AI technology.
-Cool, right? 😎
+Heurist Miner allows you to contribute your GPU to perform AI inference tasks on the Heurist network.
+By running this miner, you'll earn rewards by hosting AI models and supporting various applications in Heurist ecosystem. 😎

 ### Key Features ✨

-- 🖼️ **Dual Mining Capabilities**: Support for both Stable Diffusion (image generation) and Large Language Models (text processing).
+- 🖼️ **Dual Mining Capabilities**: Support for both image generation models and Large Language Models.
 - 🖥️ **Flexible Setup**: Run on Windows or Linux, with support for multiple GPUs.
-- 🔐 **Secure Rewards**: Utilizes a dual-wallet system for enhanced security and accurate reward distribution.
+- 🔐 **Secure Rewards**: Utilizes a dual-wallet system for enhanced security.
-- 🌐 **Community-Driven**: Be part of a growing network of AI enthusiasts and miners.

-### How It Works 🛠️

-- 📥 **Setup** : Install the miner on your system and configure your wallet.
-- 💪 **Contribution** : Your GPU processes AI tasks as requested by the network.
-- 🏆 **Rewards** : Earn points for each successfully completed task.
-- 📈 **Scaling** : Optionally, run multiple miners on different GPUs to increase your contribution and rewards.
+- 🌐 **Open Source**: The code is fully open and transparant.
+Download and run with ease.

 ## System Requirements

 Before you begin, ensure your system meets the following requirements:

 ### Hardware 🖥️
-- **GPU**: NVIDIA GPU with at least 8GB VRAM (12GB+ recommended for optimal performance) 🎮
+- **GPU**: NVIDIA GPU with at least 12GB VRAM (24GB+ recommended for optimal performance) 🎮
 - **CPU**: Multi-core processor (4+ cores recommended) 💻
 - **RAM**: 16GB+ system RAM 🧠
-- **Storage**: At least 50GB free space (SSD recommended for faster model loading) 💽
+- **Storage**: At least 50GB free space (NVMe recommended for faster model loading) 💽

 ### Software 💾
 - **Operating System**:
   - Windows 10/11 (64-bit) 🪟
   - Linux (Ubuntu 20.04 LTS or later recommended) 🐧
-- **CUDA**: Version 11.7, 12.1, or 12.2 🚀
+- **CUDA**: Version 12.1, or 12.2 🚀
 - **Python**: Version 3.10 or 3.11 🐍
 - **Git**: For cloning the repository 📦

 ### Network 🌐
-- Stable internet connection (5 Mbps+ recommended) 🔌
+- Stable internet connection (100 Mbps+ recommended) 🔌
 - Ability to access HuggingFace and GitHub repositories 🔓

 ### Additional Notes ℹ️
 - Some models (especially larger LLMs) may require more VRAM.
 Check the model-specific requirements in the detailed setup sections. 📊
-- Ensure your system is up-to-date with the latest GPU drivers. 🔄
+- Ensure your system is up-to-date with the latest NVIDIA GPU drivers. 🔄
-- Stable Diffusion models typically need 8-10GB VRAM, while LLMs can require 12GB to 40GB+ depending on the model size. 📈
+- Stable Diffusion models need at least 8-10GB VRAM, while LLMs can require 16GB to 40GB+ depending on the model size. 📈

 ## Quick Start Guide